-2.3.6 Esri ArcMap was used to prepare the baseline survey data for entry into the Biodiversity Metric 3.0 Calculation Tool (Natural England, 2022).
+- 2.3.6 Esri ArcGIS Pro was used to prepare the baseline survey data for entry into the Biodiversity Metric 3.0 Calculation Tool (Natural England, 2022).
 For each individual habitat parcel identified within the Scheme Order Limits, the attributes identified included the specific habitat type and its area (ha), or length (km) for linear habitats, the outcome of the habitat condition assessments and river unit modifiers, and comments such as which part of the Proposed Development the habitat parcel related to and an attribute for whether the habitat would be lost, temporarily impacted or retained post development.
-Habitats were mapped onsite using Esri

-ArcGIS Collector and edited by the surveyors to ensure there were no overlapping polygons.
-The River Cam was mapped as both a polygon and a line, rivers are treated as lines in Biodiversity Metric 3.0, however the river was mapped as a polygon for clarity and to avoid gaps in the mapping.
-Other linear features (ditches, hedges) have been mapped purely as lines; adjacent polygon features have been mapped as extending to these lines.

-- 2.3.7 GIS output was checked against baseline data collection before the data was added into the calculation tool for area-based, linear and river habitats.
+Habitats were mapped onsite using Esri ArcGIS Collector and edited by a GIS consultant to ensure there were no overlapping polygons.
+The River Cam and some ditches were mapped as both polygons and lines.
+Where linear watercourses (covered under the watercourse biodiversity units) are also mapped as polygons, the associated area has been assigned 'Urban Developed land; sealed surface' to account for the area and avoid gaps in the mapping whilst not generating additional area habitat units.
+Other linear features (ditches, hedges) have been mapped purely as lines; adjacent polygon - 2.3.7 GIS output was checked against baseline data collection before the data was added into the calculation tool for area-based, linear and river habitats.
 Each habitat type and condition combination was added as a separate row in the 3.0 Metric calculation tool. - 2.3.8 The calculation tool produced a baseline biodiversity unit value for each habitat type and condition combination as well as for Scheme Order Limits as a whole.